 Welcome to the Precision Software News Round-Up: 11 May 2018.
 This week we had a look at the impressive and cute UPS electric trucks, Alibaba expanded with the acquisition of Daraz, and Nestlé signed a huge $7 billion deal with Starbucks.
-In the Precision Report, we look at the necessity of freight bill auditing and report back from Multimodal 2018.

 It’s not often that a delivery vehicle gets branded as “adorable”, but that has been the response to the new UPS electric trucks.
 The 35 lightweight electric trucks are also impressive — they can do 150 miles on a single charge; the wrap-around windshield will give the driver a wider field of view; and the trucks include Advanced Driver Assistance Systems to help curb driver fatigue.The company will pilot the zero-emissions trucks in London and Paris.
 They should be on the road by the end of 2018.
 To read more, please see Engadget or the UPS press release.